-El Cerrito’s Chinese Community
+El Cerrito’s Chinese-American Community

-The Chung Mei Home
+Chung Mei Home

-A prominent landmark of the Chinese community in El Cerrito is the Chung Mei Home built near the intersection of Elm and Hill Streets in 1935 for boys of Chinese heritage whose parents could not take care of them.
+A prominent landmark of the Chinese community in El Cerrito is the Chung Mei Home, built near the intersection of Elm and Hill Streets in 1935 for boys of Chinese heritage whose parents could not take care of them.
 The home was built on property that once was the Heidie family dairy.

 The Chung Mei Home was first located in an old wooden building in Berkeley, but had to move into larger quarters.
 The boys in the home, with lots of hard work, were able to raise part of the money to build a larger home.
 With the help of Bay Area resident, they were able to raise the remaining money to buy the property and build this new home in El Cerrito.